Private Alpine Guiding & Instruction

 The San Juans are an alpinist’s paradise.
 From early May through September there are dozens of excellent objectives for every skill and adventure level.
 From moderate scrambles to 14,000 foot summits, to steep snow and ice couloirs on seldom visited peaks.
 Our corner of Colorado sees much less traffic than many other parts of the state, and we often have the peaks to ourselves.
 Depending on what type of adventure you are looking for, there are many seasons and challenges to choose from.

 Our guides are all excellent mountaineering instructors, with intimate knowledge of the complexities of the San Juans.
 Every year we start folks off kicking their first steps and tying their first knots.
 We specialize in organizing custom itineraries, trips, courses, and program for individuals or groups.
 Our unparalleled access to the terrain in the San Juan Mountains gives us the ability to offer a wide range of programming options and destinations.
-All of our guides are AMGA Certified.
+Nearly all of our guides are AMGA Certified in one or more disciplines.

 I just wanted to drop you a note to say that I had a great time with Eitan.
 He went out of his way to make sure that I learned a lot, had a great time, and had a chance to really push myself.
 He was very knowledgeable, professional, and supportive.
 I hope to be back in the future – maybe with my kids!” – Matt L. Private Ice 2011